Characterization of flip process rules with the same trajectories: Introduction

 \section{Introduction}

 Graphs are mathematical structures which underpin the study of numerous real-life settings, many of which evolve in time according to a stochastic rule.
 This leads us to \emph{random graph processes}, the study of which was initiated by Erd\H{o}s and R\'{e}nyi in their seminal paper~\cite{ErdosRenyi60} from 1960.
-In the ensuing decades, a variety of random graph processes have been introduced and studied extensively.
-One example is the \emph{triangle removal process}, which was introduced by Bollob\'{a}s and Erd\H{o}s~\cite{Bollobas98} in 1990.
+In the decades that followed, a variety of random graph processes were introduced and studied extensively.
+One example is the triangle removal process, which was introduced by Bollob\'{a}s and Erd\H{o}s~\cite{Bollobas98} in 1990.
 The process begins with the initial graph $G_0 = K_n$, and in each step $\ell$ we obtain the graph $G_{\ell}$ by deleting the edges of a uniformly random triangle in $G_{\ell-1}$.
 The process terminates when $G_{\ell}$ is triangle-free.
-There is a long line of research on random graph processes with triangle-free final graphs, which has led to progressive breakthroughs on lower bounds for the Ramsey numbers $R(3,t)$ in~\cite{Kim,Bohman,BohmanKeevash,FizPontiverosGriffithsMorris}.
+There is a long line of research on random graph processes resulting in triangle-free graphs, which has led to a series of breakthroughs on lower bounds for the Ramsey numbers $R(3,t)$ in~\cite{Kim,Bohman,BohmanKeevash,FizPontiverosGriffithsMorris}.

 Consider the following modification of the triangle removal process.
 Instead of deleting the edges of a uniformly random triangle, in each step we sample a uniformly random triple of distinct vertices, delete the edges of any triangle induced and do nothing otherwise.
-Note that this has the form of a \emph{local replacement} rule: triples of distinct vertices represent `localities' where we replace triangles by empty graphs and do nothing otherwise.
-Furthermore, observe that we may recover the original triangle removal process from the modified process by ignoring all steps that do nothing.
+Note that this has the form of a `local replacement' rule: triples of distinct vertices represent `localities' where we replace triangles by empty graphs and do nothing otherwise.
+Furthermore, observe that we may recover the original triangle removal process from the modified process by ignoring the steps that do nothing.
 Indeed, conditioned on sampling a triangle, every step of the modified process deletes a uniformly random triangle.

 Generalising the idea of local replacements, Garbe, Hladk\'{y}, \v{S}ileikis and Skerman~\cite{GarbeHladkySileikisSkerman} recently introduced a general class of random graph processes called flip processes.
 Before we describe these processes, we first introduce some notation and terminology.
 Write $\N$ for the set of positive integers and $\N_0$ for the set $\N\cup\{0\}$.
 For $a\in\N_0$ write $[a]$ for the set $\{1,\dots,a\}$ and $[a]_0$ for $[a]\cup\{0\}$.
 All our graphs are simple and undirected.
 Let $k\in\N$ and let $\lgr{k}$ be the set of all labelled graphs on the vertex set $[k]$.
 A \emph{rule} is a matrix $\rul = (\rul_{F,H})_{F,H\in\lgr{k}} \in [0,1]^{\lgr{k}\times\lgr{k}}$ such that for each $F\in\lgr{k}$ we have $\sum_{H\in\lgr{k}} \rul_{F,H} = 1$.
 We call $k$ the \emph{order} of the rule $\rul$.
 A \emph{flip process} with rule $\rul$ is a random graph process $(G_{\ell})_{\ell\in\N_0}$ where we start with an \emph{initial graph} $G_0$ on the vertex set $[n]$ with $n \ge k$ and in step $\ell\in\N$ we obtain the graph $G_{\ell}$ from $G_{\ell-1}$ as follows.
 First, we sample an ordered tuple $\vv = (v_i)_{i\in[k]}$ of distinct vertices in $[n]$ at random.
 Next, we define the \emph{drawn graph} $F\in\lgr{k}$ by $ij \in E(F)$ if and only if $v_iv_j\in E(G_{\ell-1})$ and generate the \emph{replacement graph} $H\in\lgr{k}$ according to the probability distribution $(\rul_{F,H})_{H\in\lgr{k}}$.
 Finally, we replace $G_{\ell-1}[\vv]$ with $H$ to obtain $G_{\ell}$ from $G_{\ell-1}$.